TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/powershell/how-to-implement-the-solution.md

-Let’s get something working! 😊
+Let's get something working! 😊

 ```powershell
 Write-Host 'Hello, World!'
 ```

 To execute this code, open a [PowerShell][1] console on any Windows machine as it comes installed by default.
-You’ll see the reply output in the window like so:
+You'll see the reply output in the window like so:

 ```console
 [20:35:40]:Alcha$ Write-Host 'Hello, World!'